Ian-Desantis/Ian-Desantis.github.io/_posts/2023-02-19-original-artifact.md

 Here are links to my GitHub repo for my original versions of the artifacts I enhanced for my ePortfolio.

+I based all of my enhancements off of this one project "Travlr"

+Branch Module 6 is the best working example of the completed app as finished in CS 465.

 [Part 1][part-1]: Software Design and Engineering